 prevent their own messages from being marked as junk.
 Additionally,

 some administrators white-list common domain names like Yahoo.com,

 Verizon.net, Hotmail.com and others.
 Although you can easily white-list a domain to allow certain emails get through the spam filter, we highly recommend you do not white list an entire domain.

 Sender forgery in emails is very common.
 Therefore, when you white-list a domain you will inadvertently allow every spam message that has its sender forged.
 This article discusses a better approach to tackle this problem.

-Rather than white-listing a domain, check if that domain publishes their SPF record.
-For argument sake, we take verizon.net as an example.
+Rather than white-list a domain, check if that domain publishes their SPF record.
+For argument sake, we take verizon.net

 nslookup -querytype=txt verizon.net

 The following screen shot shows the result.Step 2: